Young Mungo: Critical reception

 The novel was critically acclaimed and was included on several best books of the year lists, including those of The Washington Post, Reader's Digest, Time, Vanity Fair, The Globe and Mail, The Telegraph, Vogue, the Los Angeles Review of Books, and Time Out.
 It was longlisted for the Andrew Carnegie Medal for Excellence in Fiction and the Scottish Highland Literary Award.
 Kirkus Reviews, in a starred review, wrote that "again this author creates characters so vivid, dilemmas so heart-rending, and dialogue so brilliant that the whole thing sucks you in like a vacuum cleaner."
-The Publishers Weekly review called the novel "astonishing" and Stuart's prose "stellar," with particular praise for the novel's ending, which the magazine described as a "punch to the heart."
+The starred Publishers Weekly review called the novel "astonishing" and Stuart's prose "stellar", with particular praise for the novel's ending, which the magazine described as a "punch to the heart".

 Johanna Thomas-Corr, in her review for The Sunday Times, called it a "rich and affecting group portrait of loneliness", but also "richly abundant" with "colourful characters" and Dickensian with its "moral vision that's expansive and serious while being savagely funny."
 She criticised the novel's narrative structure and Stuart for "rearranging the core elements of Shuggie Bain (alcoholism, rape, neglect, homophobia, domestic abuse) with the same family dynamics too."
-Alex Preston, in a review for The Observer, was equally positive in his appreciation of the novel and of Stuart, whom he called a "prodigious talent."
+Alex Preston, in a review for The Observer, was equally positive in his appreciation of the novel and of Stuart, whom he called a "prodigious talent".
 Preston focused in particular on the love story between Mungo and James and stated that he cried at the end of the story.
 The protagonist's love affair was also praised by David Canfield, a reviewer for Vanity Fair, who also noted the detailed moment-to-moment descriptions of the plot.

 The novel's prose was praised in Ron Charles's review in The Washington Post, who called Stuart's style poetic, the author a "genius" and the novel a "masterful family drama".
-Johnathan Self, in an article in The Critic, also praised Stuart's prose and called the novel "Dickinsonian fiction".
+Johnathan Self, in an article in The Critic, also praised Stuart's prose and called the novel "Dickensian fiction".
 He further asserted that it was more developed in style and theme than Shuggie Bain.
 Hillary Kelly of the Los Angeles Times also compared the novel's plot to the literature of Charles Dickens, specifically David Copperfield, and stated that it was striking how successful Stuart was in developing the narrative arc and conveying the character's emotions.

 Molly Young for The New York Times noted the "mad grandeur" of the novel and the "beauty" of the language employed by Stuart, while also criticising the descriptions of the characters' emotions, since the plot, according to Young, gave the reader enough information to understand them without needing to reiterate them.
-She also spoke negatively of the violent events in the story and stated that some readers might feel like "misery tourists."
+She also spoke negatively of the violent events in the story and stated that some readers might feel like "misery tourists".
 The violence of the plot was also criticised by Kevin Quinn of Post Magazine, who said it risked overshadowing Stuart's literary skill, while praising the construction of Mungo's inner life.